May 21, 2022

 A year in Sweden

 About a year ago, on 16th May 2021, amidst heavy lockdown in India, I packed 25 kg of cloths, spices, assortment of itty bitty things in a suitcase and set off towards a new chapter in life.
 I had to apply for an e-pass from police to make this journey.
-All ecommerce and stores were closed.
+All eCommerce and stores were closed.
 I could only bring things I had at hand in that moment.
 That marked beginning of a new phase in my life and career, working and living in Sweden.
 I had secured a job as Cloud Solutions Architect at Cybercom (which was later acquired by Knowit) in Gothenburg.
 A year has passed since and this is a reflection post.

 Moving to a new country is as good as building an entire new life.
 Adjusting to the new lifestyle, culture, rebuilding your social, professional groups isn't as easy as it looks.
 There were a few cultural shocks and many things to get used to.
 Below is a collection of such nitty gritties.